Computers, Scanners, Printers

 - Color = $ 0.25 per image for each side.

-Public scanners are located on the Library's first floor.
+Public scanners are located on the Library's first floor (next to the public printer) and ground floor. (facing the stacks).
 All scanning is self-service and free of charge.

 To photocopy or scan a document from a PaperCut/BluePrint cluster: (1) Wave your Yale Photo ID card in front of the sensor (or use the login/logout key on the control panel); (2) On the screen, select Use Device Function, then Copy or Scanner; (3) Press the START button; (4) Pay attention to the blinking message that says After scanning last original, press #; (5) When you are done copying or scanning, press the Other Function button on the left-hand side control panel, and Logout.